Largest Coworking Companies

 A lot of businesses often purchase general liability insurance.
 Some consider it the “standard” type of coverage because it covers third party bodily injuries, damage, and advertising injuries such as slander, libel, and copyright infringement.
-This is important to have because if someone injures themselves in the coworking space, such as tripping over carpet or a loose wire, they could sue you for medical and legal costs.
-In addition, having general liability insurance can save you in other ways like having to pay for repairs in a new machine breaks down.
+This is important to have because if someone gets injured in the coworking space, such as tripping over carpet or a loose wire, they can hold the coworking business liable for any medical and legal costs.
+Being caught in this situation without insurance would put the business at amazing risk.
+In addition for managers and owners, general liability insurance can save money in other ways like having to pay for repairs if a new machine breaks down.

 Professional liability insurance is vital because this will protect you and your coworking space if a client feels you have not lived up to the professional standard you have advertised.
 This could be as simple as unfinished projects, or a making a mistake on a job, or perhaps not providing an adequate working environment.
 This type of insurance will not only protect you, but it also protects your clientele as well since they can recoup any money lost from professional services (or lack thereof) committed on your end.

 Business owner’s policy, or BOP, is a combination of general liability and commercial property insurance.
-For someone who conducts business from a coworking space, this type of insurance might be of significant value.
+For members of a coworking space, this type of insurance might be of significant value.
 It will not only protect you from any injuries that might occur within the coworking space to another individual, but it will also protect you from any harm, damage, or theft that might occur within the commercial property itself.
 This would include if your computer is damaged or stolen within the coworking space, something that is rarely covered by the commercial property itself.

-No matter how comfortable you feel in your coworking space, or how “secure” the coworking space may advertise, it is still important to have insurance if you plan on working within one.
-Having too much coverage is not a bad thing, and in the long run, it could save you and your business, thousands of dollars.
+No matter how comfortable you feel in your coworking space, or how “secure” the coworking space may advertise to be, it is still important to have an insurance if you plan on working within one.
+And for coworking managers and owners, it’s never safe to rely on the insurance of the property, especially if you are just one of many tenants.
+The truth is that accidents happen all the time, and it’s important for all the concerned parties (property owners, coworking managers, and coworking members) to be protected when the need arises.
+Having too much coverage is not a bad thing, and in the long run, it could save you and your business thousands of dollars.